georgekasiyandima/georgekasiyandima/README.md

 - Project 1: Advanced State Management Using Redux Implementing the logic of this App: ([THIS APP](https://advanced-state-wheel.herokuapp.com/) - A full-stack finite state machine built with React, Node.js, and Redux.
 Implemented features such as Reducer pattern, Action-creators, Action- types,Async-creators and form management.Postman was used to test the API endpoints used to interact with the server and make different API requests.
 - Project 2: Advanced Web Applications([THIS APP](https://advanced-apps-articles.herokuapp.com/) - A responsive web application developed using React and Node.js, implementing user authenticatication,create quiz, edit and delete on a interactive quiz app.Postman was used in this project to test the API endpoints and interact with the server.
-- Project 3: [Project Name](link) - A RESTful API built with Ruby on Rails and PostgreSQL for managing and tracking inventory in an e-commerce setting.

-Feel free to explore my GitHub repositories for more projects and code samples.nd
+Feel free to explore my GitHub repositories for more projects and code samples.

 ## Get in Touch

 I'm always open to new opportunities and collaborations.
 If you have any questions, suggestions, or just want to connect, feel free to reach out to me via email at georgekasiyandima@gmail.com.
-You can also find me on LinkedIn [insert LinkedIn profile URL] for a more detailed overview of my professional background.
+You can also find me on LinkedIn www.linkedin.com/in/georgekasiyandima for a more detailed overview of my professional background.

 Let's build amazing things together!

 - 🔭 I’m currently working on a responsive recruitment website (personal project for my portfolio).
-- 🌱 I’m currently learning
 - 💬 Ask me about football and we be best buddies out of coding.😎
-- ⚡ Fun fact: I love History and Contemporary Philosophy -->
+- ⚡ Fun fact: I love History and Contemporary Philosophy